gerpy/rpm-install/README.md

 If you prefer to apply a **content directory override**, name the file `n64.cfg`.

-**Important: check your directory structure.**
-I prefer having more of my config folders in `/storage/emulated/0/RetroArch/` rather than in the default scoped storage path `/storage/emulated/0/Android/data/...`
+**Important: check your directory structure.**  I prefer having most of my RA directories in `/storage/emulated/0/RetroArch/` rather than in the default scoped storage path `/storage/emulated/0/Android/data/...`, for easier access if required.

 ### Settings saving policy

-I save :

-- **Scaling** parameters as core overrides, the alternative beeing at the core level in core settings
+> - **Scaling** parameters are saved as **core** overrides, the alternative beeing at the core level in core settings
-- **Shaders** presets as content directory presets because some cores such as Pico Drive emulate platforms of different generations that I prefer to shade differently
+> - **Shaders** presets atre saved as **content directory** presets because some cores such as Pico Drive emulate platforms of different generations that I prefer to shade differently
-- **Video filters** such as Blargg's as content directory overrides because these are related to shaders
+> - **Video filters** such as Blargg's are saved as **content directory** overrides because these are related to shaders

 ## RetroArch cores

 Everything I can, I emulate using RetroArch cores.
 But :
 - I couldn't make the Dolphin core work
 - Performance is better on NetherSX2
-- Standalone emulators are better at setting custum 2 screens layouts, and easier to shade
+- Standalone emulators for DS and 3DS are better at setting custom 2 screen layouts, and OK to LCD shade

 | Platform    | Prefered core |
 | -------- | ------- |